-Regulations are now in place confirming that pension earnings remain tax exempt upon the death of a fund member receiving a super pension, even when there is no reversionary pension (that is, the pension of the deceased fund member does not automatically revert to another person).
+Regulations took effect from 1 July 2012 (although registered in June 2013) confirming that pension earnings remain tax exempt upon the death of a fund member receiving a super pension, even when there is no reversionary pension (that is, the pension of the deceased fund member does not automatically revert to another person).
 The major condition of this continuing tax exemption, however, is that the death benefits must be paid out as soon as is practicable.

 The death benefits can be paid out as a lump sum or as a super pension and in the time between the fund member’s death and payment of the death benefits, the earnings on those pension assets remain tax exempt, subject to some exceptions involving life insurance payouts and anti-detriment payments.

 Congratulations to the Federal Government for applying common sense when dealing with death benefits paid to beneficiaries from a superannuation pension account.